 A home equity conversion mortgage, or HECM loan, is a home-equity loan that is backed by the U.S. Department of Housing and Urban Development (HUD).
 Home equity conversion mortgages are FHA loans and are only available through FHA-approved lenders.
 A borrower using one of these HUD-backed loans will have access to many different types of payment options through the HECM program, including monthly cash advances or a line of credit.
 Borrowers who have more equity in their home and who are older are given access to more money than homeowners who are younger and who have access to less equity.

-Why Should I Or My Loved One Consider A Reverse Mortgage?
+Why Consider a Reverse Mortgage?

 A reverse mortgage loan can have many benefits for the right borrower.
 Reverse mortgages enable homeowners who are barely scraping by on their current income to enjoy a more comfortable lifestyle.
 Retirees who want to check items off of their bucket list can do so with the help of a reverse mortgage.
 In addition, many borrowers can use their reverse mortgage loan balance to pay off their existing mortgage, which frees up more money for other expenses.
 For homeowners who are receiving help from adult children, the monthly payments from a reverse mortgage can help borrowers remain independent and live comfortably at the same time.